3rd Hussars: P-T

 Singleton, J | 4352 | Private | South Africa 1899-1902.
 Awarded Queen’s South Africa medal.
 Clasps: South Africa 1902, Orange Free State, Transvaal. |

 Singleton, T | 4335 | Private | South Africa 1899-1902.
 Awarded Queen’s South Africa medal.
 Clasps: South Africa 1902, Orange Free State, Transvaal.
-To 7th Hussars: 19th September 1902. |
+He was transferred to the 7th Hussars on the 19th of September 1902. |

 Skelton, AH | 3930 | Private | South Africa 1899-1902.
 Awarded Queen’s South Africa medal.
 Clasps: South Africa 1901, South Africa 1902, Orange Free State, Transvaal. |

-Skippings, W | 4201 | Private | South Africa 1899-1902.
+Skippings, W | 4201 | Private | Biography Walter Skippings was born on the 3rd of February 1875.
+He enlisted in January 1896 and was discharged in May 1906.
+South Africa 1899-1902.
 Awarded Queen’s South Africa medal.
-Clasps: South Africa 1902, Orange Free State, Transvaal. |
+Clasps: South Africa 1902, Orange Free State, Transvaal.
+Walter got married in 1927. |

 Slatter, T | 4184 | Private | South Africa 1899-1902.
 Awarded Queen’s South Africa medal.
 Clasps: South Africa 1902, Orange Free State, Transvaal. |